-In late September 2012, in consultation with the underwriters, we determined our anticipated offering price range to be \$13.00 to \$15.00 per share as set forth on the cover page of this preliminary prospectus.
+In late September 2012, in consultation with the underwriters, we determined our anticipated offering price range to be \$13.00 to \$15.00 per share as set forth on the cover page of the preliminary prospectus related to this offering.
 As of our most recent VAR grant date, the compensation committee of our board of directors determined the fair value of our common stock to be \$20.34 per share.
 This determination was based on the contemporaneous valuation effective as of September 17, 2012 and other factors described above.
 The anticipated offering price was determined by the Company in consultation with our underwriters based on several factors, including the Company's historical and current financial performance, its expected performance following the consummation of this offering, the performance of other recent technology IPOs as well as a review of market discounts utilized in those offerings.
 We believe the difference between the fair value of our common stock on the most recent VAR grant dates, as determined by our board of directors or our compensation committee, and the anticipated offering price range determined in consultation with the underwriters, reflects a discount typically taken when pricing an initial public offering and further note that the assumptions utilized in determining the enterprise valuation of the Company were not materially different from those used in determining our estimated IPO price range.
-The final initial public offering price will be determined by negotiations between us and the underwriters and, as further described in "Pricing of the Offering" under "Underwriting," may not be within the anticipated range noted above.
+The final initial public offering price was determined by negotiations between us and the underwriters, as further described in "Pricing of the Offering" under "Underwriting."